rancher/docs/content/rancher/v2.x/en/installation/requirements/ports/_index.md

 ---
 title: Port Requirements
-description: Read about port requirements needed in order for Rancher to operate properly, both for Rancher nodes and Kubernetes cluster nodes
+description: Read about port requirements needed in order for Rancher to operate properly, both for Rancher nodes and downstream Kubernetes cluster nodes
 weight: 300
 ---

-To operate properly, Rancher requires a number of ports to be open on Rancher nodes and Kubernetes cluster nodes.
+To operate properly, Rancher requires a number of ports to be open on Rancher nodes and on downstream Kubernetes cluster nodes.

 ## Rancher Nodes